yethu/Packt-Free-Learning-Scraper/README.md

 ## Note

 This package does not automate downloading books from server.
 This is a work in progress. **USE AT OWN RISK**

-## Warning
-Since this is WIP, current iteration of the software stores the username and password in *plaintext* in a configuration file.
-This is undesirable behavior and will be fixed in next version.

 ## Building and configuration

 run `pip install -r requirements.txt`
 copy `config.example.json` to `config.json` and fill out blank fields
 run `orator migrate -c dbconfig.py`

 ## Usage

 ```
 usage: pscrape.py [-h] [-s] [-c] [--no-local] [-l] [-d] [-st TERM]